fflopsi/croquet-tournament/README.md

 **Welcome!**

-This is a Java program for managing a tournament (not necessarily Croquet 😉) with different games and players.
+This is a JavaFX program for managing a tournament (not necessarily Croquet 😉) with different games and players.
 You can add a game to the tournament, see an overview of the current standings, also with per-game details, and edit some settings.

 The program has language support for German and default (English).